Son of Soil Justice Surya Kant Takes Oath as 53rd Chief Justice of India

 Listen To This Post

-Chandigarh: For the residents of Petwar village in Hisar district of Haryana, this Diwali carries a glow of pride beyond the lamps and sweets.
-Their native son, Justice Surya Kant, is poised to occupy the highest judicial office in the country — the Chief Justice of India (CJI).
-Villagers are calling it their “second Diwali of the year.”
+Chandigarh: For the residents of Petwar village in Hisar district of Haryana, today’s moments carry a glow of pride beyond the celebration and sweets.
+Their native son, Justice Surya Kant, took oath on Monday to occupy the highest judicial office in the country — the Chief Justice of India (CJI).
+President Droupadi Murmu at Rashtrapati Bhawan administered the oath of office to Justice Kant, who is expected to serve for nearly 15 months, until February 9, 2027.

-Back in Petwar, anticipation has turned into celebration.
+Back in Petwar, the day has turned into a celebration.
 “It will be a proud moment not just for our village, but for all of Haryana,” said Rishi Kant, Justice Surya Kant’s elder brother and a retired government teacher.
 He shared that his brother had visited the village a day before Diwali to meet family and greet residents.
 “Filled with nostalgia, he also visited the Government Primary School and the ancestral haveli where he was born,” Rishi Kant recalled.

 Justice Surya Kant completed his matriculation from the village school and graduated from Government PG College, Hisar, before obtaining his LLB from Maharshi Dayanand University, Rohtak, in 1984.
 He began his legal career at the Hisar district courts and later shifted practice to the Punjab and Haryana High Court.